 Real Banarasi sarees feature time-honored motifs:

-- Kalga and bel: Paisley variations
+- Kalga and bel: Paisley variations that tell stories of ancient Persia

-- Floral patterns: Roses, lotus, jasmine
+- Floral patterns: Roses, lotus, jasmine that bloom eternally in silk

-- Geometric designs: Persian-influenced
+- Geometric designs: Persian-influenced patterns that speak of royal heritage

 Color Fastness Test